andyHa/pimii-legacy/README.md

 # pimii - The Vision
 pimii is programming language intended for education and research.
 This project contains a compiler along with a LISP-like virtual machine (executing SECD code).
 It uses a SmallTalk-80 like syntax as input and is therefore very flexible.

+To use pimii without compiling, you can download the /deploy folder which contains a more or less up-to-date version of the vm.

 The language is pure functional and has no built in control structures or keywords.
 Therefore it could be completely translated into a foreign (human) language.

 To use this project you have to clone the repository and install the Qt-Creator (comes with the Qt SDK).
 You'll then be able to open this project in the Qt Creator.